Fitbert/retail-sql-analytics/README.md

 ## What I learned / debugged
 Imported 1000 rows via CSV into Supabase (PostgreSQL).
-Found that null values in the source data were breaking joins between order_items and products — traced it to [whatever you found], fixed by [what you did].
+Found that null values in the source data were breaking joins between order_items and products — traced it to null data that was pulled from the csv file and some descimal issues , fixed by i scrubbed the data to fill properly.

 ## Tools
 PostgreSQL (via Supabase), SQL